 If we want to embark on this strategy of paying for our child’s MediShield Life premiums, we need to submit an online request on the MediShield Life website.
 On it, we will see an option to “Change of Payer for MediShield Life Cover”, and we can simply apply online by logging in with our SingPass.

-By taking over the premiums payments on your child’s MediShield Life coverage today, you are not beholden to continue paying for it going forward.
+By taking over the premiums payments on your child’s MediShield Life coverage today, you are not beholden to continue paying for it forever.
 You can also apply to stop payment via your MediSave Account balances, and to use your child’s MA balances instead.

 Advertiser Message